Accessible and Inclusive Parks in the Des Moines Metro

 700 NE Douglas Parkway, Waukee, IA 50263

-Inclusive: This 15,000 square foot playground is one of the largest inclusive playgrounds in the nation and a family favorite.
-It has a rubber surface, music area and other sensory features, roller slide for extra sensory input, areas for both large and smaller children and some areas have ramps for accessibility.
-There is also an Oodle Swing for kids to swing together, Sway Fun Glider (a wheelchair accessible glider) and We-Go-Round (a wheelchair accessible merry go round).
+Inclusive: This 15,000-square-foot playground is one of the largest inclusive playgrounds in the nation and a family favorite.
+It has a rubber surface, music area, and other sensory features, a roller slide for extra sensory input, areas for both large and smaller children, and some areas have ramps for accessibility.
+There is also an Oodle Swing for kids to swing together, Sway Fun Glider (a wheelchair-accessible glider), and We-Go-Round (a wheelchair-accessible merry-go-round).
 The Cozy Domes are like little caves that help kids escape from the noise or visual stimulation.

 The park has an accessible fishing pier and Miracle League ballfields with special turf for accessibility.